vuestorefront/vue-storefront/doc/components/[temporary] core components API.md

         "label": "NO",
         "action": "close"
     },
-    //Optional param, if its empty TTL is 5s "timeToLive": 10
+    // Optional param, if its empty TTL is 5s "timeToLive": 10
 }
 ```